 At Hiver, we’ve always looked at ourselves as being in the business of improving email and making it better (and more collaborative) for teams.
 We’ve been around for quite some time and have made some significant changes to our product over the years.
 But across these changes, improving email for teams has been the underlying idea and consistently running theme.

 We launched Shared Inboxes in 2017, after having spent some time selling a shared labels product for Gmail.
-Hiver’s Shared Inboxes deliver amazingly well on the promise of making collaboration inside group email accounts such as support@ and help@ easier for teams.
+Hiver’s Shared Inboxes deliver amazingly well on the promise of making collaboration inside group email accounts such as [email protected] and [email protected] easier for teams.

 We now have close to 7000 teams that rely on Hiver to manage and collaborate on emails inside group email accounts.
 Our customers find it really easy to use, and love the fact that it’s deeply integrated with email, not requiring them to move back and forth between multiple tools.

 Over the years, we’ve taken a customer-first approach to how we approach things – diligently listening to our customers and using their feedback to enhance our Shared Inbox product in very significant ways.
 Hiver’s Shared Inboxes now come with really powerful automations and have a very comprehensive reporting module that help our customers get deep insights very quickly.

 Our customers range from one of the largest banks in the world to tonnes of medium and small-sized businesses.
 They encompass really diverse verticals — from online streaming services to fishing.
 And they come from just about every corner of the world.